From the Cortex XDR Action Center, you can track the progress of all investigation, response, and maintenance actions performed on your endpoints.

 Pendingrequest until the action status is

 Completed.
 Throughout the action lifetime, you can view the number of endpoints on which the action was successful and the number of endpoints on which the action failed.
+After a period of 90 days since the action creation, the action is removed from Cortex XDR and is no longer displayed in the Action Center.
+You cannot delete actions manually from the Action Center.

 The following table describes both the default and additional optional fields that you can view from the